Frequently Asked Questions

 8. Do I have to have a Petition served on my spouse?

 Service or Waiver?
 After the Petition is filed, your spouse must receive proper notification.
-One way to do this is to ask the sheriff to hand deliver a copy of the Petition to that spouse.
+One way to do this is to ask the sheriff to hand-deliver a copy of the Petition to that spouse.
 Sometimes this brings on embarrassment and angry feelings.
 An alternative is to have that spouse sign a document called a Waiver.
 A Waiver acknowledges receipt of a copy of the Petition.
 Our policy is to attempt to use the Waiver process.
 Don’t let your spouse worry you by refusing to sign a Waiver.
-It is no trick for us to obtain service.
+It is no trick or hardship for us to obtain proper service of process.